ZJ-jack/NMSPNs_Analysis_Method_2/README.md

 ## Code Overview

 - This repository only contains one function, and the execution result of this function is **the cumulative firing counts of transitions**.
+- Comments have been provided in the code for some key variables and equations.